fredrikbromee/ace/README.md

 # ACE

-A log of trades I have done with instructions from an ai
+A log of trades I have done with instructions from an ai.
+Open at https://fredrikbromee.github.io/ace/

 ## Quick Start